KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

   `rrfs_public/refs.<date>/<cycle>/`**`enspost`**`/` — note `enspost`, not `ensprod`; the earlier description of that directory as "reflecting the planned operational NOMADS structure" was wrong on the directory name.
 Both current channels use `ensprod/`, so this discrepancy affects only code written against the pre-2026-08-12 bucket.
+The restored member stream is at top-level `rrfsens.<date>/<cycle>/m00#/` — same directory name, one level shallower, and the filenames now carry a `nomads` suffix (`prslevnomads`, `2dfldnomads`) that the prototype's did not.
+Prototype member code needs its prefixes and its filename patterns rewritten, not just its bucket name.
 - **The products themselves did not change across the transition.** All eight CONUS product types were decoded at f12 from both distributions (AWS 06 UTC against NOMADS 12 UTC, 2026-08-12) and compared on a per-record key tuple including shortName, level,